sunnyvalechha/Devops-Prep/README.md

-# Monitoring Grafana / Prometheus / Thanos
+# Monitoring with Grafana / Prometheus / Thanos

 What are challenges with Prometheus?

+# Blue and Green Deployments
+Ans:

 # Git